-Flu vaccine now available – currently we have vaccines for anyone aged 65+, children 6 months to 4 years of age, and anyone else who meets the criteria for a free vaccine from NSW Health (see list below).
+Flu vaccine is still available – currently we have vaccines for anyone aged 65+, children 6 months to 4 years of age, and anyone else who meets the criteria for a free vaccine from NSW Health (see list below).

 We do not currently have any private vaccines for sale, but can write a script for you to obtain one from a pharmacy.

 Remember that if you are keeping yourself safe from coronavirus you should also be protecting yourself from flu.
-Though there is very little influenza circulating currently, and the season tends to peak in late June, and through July/August.
+There has been less influenza circulating currently compared to the same time last year.
+The influenza season tends to peak in late June, and through July/August.
 It is still useful to get a vaccine later in the season.

 Before your appointment

 Once you have booked your appointment, please read the information below about flu vaccines for 2020 and the checklist.
-If you have concerns about anything on the checklist or if you fell unwell on the day of your appointment, please call and make a time to speak to one of our doctors.
-Please print a copy if you can and bring it with you to your appointment.
+If you have concerns about anything on the checklist or if you feel unwell on the day of your appointment, please call and make a time to speak to one of our doctors.
 Download checklist here

 On the day of your appointment

-- Only one parent/guardian should accompany a child into the session
+- If possible, only one parent/guardian should accompany a child into the session

 - People must not attend the session if they or their child have symptoms of a respiratory infection (such as fever, or a sore throat, or a runny nose, or shortness of breath or a cough) or have returned from overseas in the past 14 days or have been told to self-isolate

 - Let us know you have arrived but please wait outside the practice until you receive a call/SMS to ask you to enter